gvwilson/thirdbit/src/fiction/leaderboard/index.md

 An.ton cackled.
 "Good."
+Sixty seconds on the clock,
-And then the rush of offloads we had planned so carefully started.
+and the rush of offloads we had planned so carefully started.
 A moment later my tablet bleebled a warning as my net worth began to skyrocket.

 I stared at my screen.